Rahul-Chahar/Arrays-Attendance_Management_System/todo/Promise_clouser.md

 #Output
 Message from my girl : Yaay, shaadi ki tayyari karo
 My life is set !!!
-finally I am clear
+finally, I am clear

 ```

-* resolve -> its always postive scenario
+* resolve -> It is always postive scenario

-* reject -> its always negative scenario
+* reject -> It is always negative scenario

 #### Where we use Promises in the world of Js
-* Jha bhi asychronous process karna hai waha promise is go to root its a new frined for us!
+* Jha bhi asynchronous process karna hai waha promise is going to root it's a new friend for us!

 # Promise.all